5 common clinical trial project management mistakes

-Getting a new clinical trial off the ground and keeping it moving smoothly takes careful project management.
-Even the best-laid plans can hit snags from time to time, and knowing what to watch for – and when to ask for help – can help get your project back on track.
+Getting a new clinical trial off the ground and moving smoothly takes careful project management.
+Even the best-laid plans can hit snags occasionally, but knowing what to watch for can help keep things organized.
+When planning for a project, it can be helpful to be aware of the most common mistakes and go into the project armed with advice on how to fix them.

 Mistake #1: Unrealistic timelines